wandb/docs/docs/quickstart.md

 ## Putting it all together

+Putting it all together, your training script might look similar to the following code example.
+The highlighted code shows W&B-specific code.
-We put together the two code snippets above and add it to a Python loop that mimics machine learning training:
+Note that we added code that mimics machine learning training.

 ```python
 # train.py